 How to Find a Good Cutting

 If your succulent is growing offshoots or pups, these can be cut off and planted in the same manner as for regular succulent cuttings.
-Otherwise, look for areas that need pruning or shaping to take a cutting from.
+Otherwise, take a cutting from areas that need pruning or shaping.
 Large, established succulents can handle pruning more easily than others and can recover from larger cuttings being taken.
 Smaller succulents will require smaller cuttings, so keep this in mind.

-Nearly all succulents propagate easily through cuttings, although some types of succulents (such as furry/hairy succulents) are generally more difficult to propagate than others so the success rate may be lower depending on which type of succulent you are propagating.
+Nearly all succulents propagate easily through cuttings, although some types of succulents (such as furry/hairy succulents) are generally more difficult to propagate than others.
+Your success rate may depend on which type of succulent you are propagating.